expo/expo/docs/versions/unversioned/guides/configuration.md

     **Standalone Apps Only**.
 Url scheme to link into your app.
 For example, if we set this to `'rnplay'`, then rnplay:// urls would open your app when tapped.

--   `entryPoint`

-    The relative path to your main JavaScript file.

 -   `extra`

     Any extra fields you want to pass to your experience.